tomaspietravallo/sparkar-admin-panel/README.md

 # sparkar-admin-panel
-A simple, TouchGesture based, approach at hiding content not relevant to a user
+A simple TouchGesture based approach at hiding content not relevant to a user

 ## Disclaimer
 > This techincally doesn't follow the guidelines.
 Use at your own discretion.
 I do not encourage you to publish effects that do not adhere to the guidelines/policies